 Finally, I sought to create an environment that would make my coworkers and guests want to hang out in my office.

-If you want to bring in more plants, I suggest hanging ivy vines from the sharp corners of book shelves and your desk desk, all of which help soften the look and feel of an office.
+If you want to bring in more plants, I suggest hanging ivy vines from the sharp corners of bookshelves and your desk, all of which help soften the look and feel of an office.

 Finally, I used a jar from Harry Potter’s Wizarding World at Universal and a handmade wooden bowl from a local farmer's market as candy dishes.
-Placed in front me and as people walk in, they have led to numerous conversations with coworkers and a greater chance to get to know people.
+Placed in front of me, they have led to numerous conversations with coworkers and a greater chance to get to know people.
 My work frequently keeps me confined to my desk, so it’s great to have a reason for people to stop and chat while they eat a piece of candy.
 It also serves as a great stress relief station for others, reminding them to take a moment to enjoy the little things.

 Bonus Points: Furniture

 One thing I did not think of, but that was done for me, is furniture arranging.
 While waiting for me to get off work one day, my mother stopped in and rearranged my furniture, making the two couches and table feel more like a home setup than stuck against the walls of the office.
 By angling the furniture and moving it away from the wall, we created conversational spaces that feel more natural than your traditional office.
 I’ve even thought about buying a fun rug for the floor to encourage yoga breaks.

 While office policies may not allow you to implement all of these tips, I encourage you to embrace hygge as much as possible.
 We spend so much of our lives at work and in offices.
 It’s important to make sure our environments are welcoming, comfortable, and motivational spaces.
 Since making these changes, I have felt more willing to come to work, knowing that my space is something that truly reflects me.